dgraph-io/dgraph/wiki/content/query-language/kshortest-path-quries.md

 The shortest path between a source (`from`) node and destination (`to`) node can be found using the keyword `shortest` for the query block name.
 It requires the source node UID, destination node UID and the predicates (at least one) that have to be considered for traversal.
 A `shortest` query block returns the shortest path under `_path_` in the query response.
 The path can also be stored in a variable which is used in other query blocks.

+## K-Shortest Path queries

-**K-Shortest Path queries:** By default the shortest path is returned.
+By default the shortest path is returned.
 With `numpaths: k`, and `k > 1`, the k-shortest paths are returned.
 Cyclical paths are pruned out from the result of k-shortest path query.
 With `depth: n`, the paths up to `n` depth away are returned.

 {{% notice "note" %}}
 - If no predicates are specified in the `shortest` block, no path can be fetched as no edge is traversed.